 5. Buy new towels or bed linens in bright colors.
 No beige, cream, tan or khaki allowed.

-6. Find the most cluttered room or area of your home and, corner-by-corner, patiently unravel its clutter.
+6. Find the most chaotic and disorganized room or area of your home and, corner-by-corner, patiently unravel its clutter.

 8. Donate blood and light a candle in honor of whoever’s life you may have helped save.